 - Deferoxamine (Desferal) used treat iron overdoses or aluminum toxicity.

-- Hydroxycholorquine (Dimard).
+- Hydroxychloroquine (Dimard).
 This is the infamous drug used to treat malaria, but which has serious side-effects for some patients.
 Some trials have been discontinued for that reason.
-The FDA has cautioned against use of hydroxycholorquine outside of supervised hospital use due to the risk of heart rhythem problems.
+The FDA has cautioned against use of hydroxychloroquine outside of supervised hospital use due to the risk of heart rhythm problems.

 - Lopinavir/Ritonavir (Keletra).
 This drug is used to treat HIV and AIDS.

-- Azithromcin (Zitromax), currently used to treat susceptible microorganisms, including respiratory tract infections.
+- Azithromycin (Zitromax), currently used to treat susceptible microorganisms, including respiratory tract infections.